mahesh-maximus/vulcan/README.md

 # vulcan
-Vulcan is the god of fire including the fire of firecrackers
+Vulcan is the god of fire including the Firecrackers